sbecka/traveling-journal-api/README.md

 ```
 #### Error Responses: 404 NOT FOUND

-If there is not journal with given id.
+If there is no journal with given id.

 Response:
 ```json